 During a chemical reaction, sodium and chloride ions are formed.

 The atom of sodium gives an electron to the chlorine atom to form a positive sodium ion with an electronic configuration of 2, 8.

 The chlorine atom receives the electron and becomes a chloride ion with an electronic configuration of 2, 8, 8.

 The sodium atom has lost an electron, and the chlorine atom has gained an electron.
 We can define oxidization and reduction in similar terms.

 Oxidization is the loss of electrons.

-In the chemical reaction above, the sodium atoms lost electrons and became oxidized, with the chlorine atoms acting as an oxidizing agent.
+In the chemical reaction above, the sodium atoms lose electrons and become oxidized, with the chlorine atoms acting as an oxidizing agent.

-Conversely, the chlorine atoms gained electrons and became reduced, with the sodium atoms acting as a reducing agent.
+Conversely, the chlorine atoms gain electrons and become reduced, with the sodium atoms acting as a reducing agent.